 Three days after a sailor had been badly injured in a brawl with a group of Hispanics, a mob of 60 servicemen leaves the Los Angeles Naval Reserve Armory and bludgeons anybody wearing a zoot suit.

-The first two victims are a couple of boys, aged 12 and 13, who were just sitting in the Carmen Theater watching a movie.
-Thus begins the famous week-long Zoot Suit Riot.
+The first two victims were a couple of boys, aged 12 and 13, who were just sitting in the Carmen Theater watching a movie.
+Thus began the famous week-long Zoot Suit Riot.